modAL-python/modAL/Extending-modAL.md

     return query_idx, X[query_idx]
 ```

 This can be used immediately in the active learning workflow!
+If you would like to experiment with this, <a href="https://github.com/cosmic-cortex/modAL/blob/master/examples/custom_query_strategies.py">you can find the executable script with this example here.</a>

 # Using your custom estimators<a name="custom-estimators"></a>
 As long as your classifier follows the scikit-learn API, you can use it in your modAL workflow.
 (Really, all it needs is a ```.fit(X, y)``` and a ```.predict(X)``` method.)
 For instance, the ensemble model implemented in Committee can be given to an ActiveLearner.